sidechained/TrainingTheBeagle/Tutorials/_essential/ssh-troubleshooting.md

-SSH Troubleshooting
+## Using SSH - Troubleshooting Guide

-- this document details how to remotely access your beaglebone from the command line using SSH
+This document details how to remotely access your beaglebone from the command line using SSH It currently covers
-- it currently covers basic login, and has a tutorial for passwordless login
+* basic login
+* passwordless login
-- you will need to know the IP of your beaglebone before starting, if unsure please see the 'networking' tutorial for details on how to set this up
+You will need to know the IP of your beaglebone before starting, if unsure please see the **networking tutorial** _LINK HERE_ for details on how to set this up

 Troubleshooting: